derickschaefer/static-cache-wrangler/README.md

 - Consider hosting environment with adequate disk space for your needs

 **Video and Audio Files:**
 The plugin intentionally does not download video (MP4, WebM) or audio (MP3, WAV) files.
-These should remain on your WordPress server or external hosting (YouTube, Vimeo, CDN).
+These should remain on your WordPress server or external hosting (YouTube, CDN).
 The static HTML will link to these resources.

 ## Contributing